eduP2P/common/test_suite/README.md

 first place.
 Internally, these parameters are passed to the [system_test.sh](system_test.sh) script.
 This script, like all other bash scripts in this repository, has a usage specification at the top of the script.
-For `./system_test.sh -h`, this specification is also printed when running `./system_test.sh -h` (this is also the case for some other bash scripts, but not all).
-The explanation of these other parameters can be found there.
+For this script, the specification is also printed when running `./system_test.sh -h` (this is also the case for some other bash scripts, but not all).
+The explanation of these other parameters can be found in this usage specification.

 Each performance test logs its results to a separate json file, which contains (among other data) the average bitrate, jitter and packet loss